Laptop: Battery and power supply

-Power connectors

-Historically, DC connectors, typically cylindrical/barrel-shaped coaxial power connectors have been used in laptops.
-Some vendors such as Lenovo made intermittent use of a rectangular connector.

-Some connector heads feature a center pin to allow the end device to determine the power supply type by measuring the resistance between it and the connector's negative pole (outer surface).
-Vendors may block charging if a power supply is not recognized as original part, which could deny the legitimate use of universal third-party chargers.

-With the advent of USB-C, portable electronics made increasing use of it for both power delivery and data transfer.
-Its support for 20 V (common laptop power supply voltage) and 5 A typically suffices for low to mid-end laptops, but some with higher power demands such as gaming laptops depend on dedicated DC connectors to handle currents beyond 5 A without risking overheating, some even above 10 A. Additionally, dedicated DC connectors are more durable and less prone to wear and tear from frequent reconnection, as their design is less delicate.

 Cooling

 Waste heat from the operation is difficult to remove in the compact internal space of a laptop.
-The earliest laptops used passive cooling; this gave way to heat sinks placed directly on the components to be cooled, but when these hot components are deep inside the device, a large space-wasting air duct is needed to exhaust the heat.
-Modern laptops instead rely on heat pipes to rapidly move waste heat towards the edges of the device, to allow for a much smaller and compact fan and heat sink cooling system.
+The earliest laptops used passive cooling, but since the mid-1990s nearly all laptops have used fans to use forced air cooling.
+Earlier laptops used heat sinks, but since the 2000s, virtually all laptops instead rely on heat pipes or move waste heat towards the edges of the device, to allow for a much smaller and compact fan and heat sink cooling system.
 Waste heat is usually exhausted away from the device operator towards the rear or sides of the device.
 Multiple air intake paths are used since some intakes can be blocked, such as when the device is placed on a soft conforming surface like a chair cushion.
 Secondary device temperature monitoring may reduce performance or trigger an emergency shutdown if it is unable to dissipate heat, such as if the laptop were to be left running and placed inside a carrying case.
 Aftermarket cooling pads with external fans can be used with laptops to reduce operating temperatures.

+Accessories

+A common accessory for laptops is a laptop sleeve, laptop skin, or laptop case, which provides a degree of protection from scratches.
+Sleeves, which are distinguished by being relatively thin and flexible, are most commonly made of neoprene, with sturdier ones made of low-resilience polyurethane.
+Some laptop sleeves are wrapped in ballistic nylon to provide some measure of waterproofing.
+Bulkier and sturdier cases can be made of metal with polyurethane padding inside and may have locks for added security.
+Metal, padded cases also offer protection against impacts and drops.
+Another common accessory is a laptop cooler, a device that helps lower the internal temperature of the laptop either actively or passively.
+A common active method involves using electric fans to draw heat away from the laptop, while a passive method might involve propping the laptop up on some type of pad so it can receive more airflow.
+Some stores sell laptop pads that enable a reclining person on a bed to use a laptop.